 Option Arguments Description -authorize adminName {adminPassword -passwordConsoleInput} The -authorize command option and its related options and arguments are in effect only when administrative security is enabled on the license server.
 Position the -authorize option after the -server option and before any other options.
 Administrators can choose to enter their password directly in the command or, for security reasons, use the -passwordConsoleInput option, which then issues a prompt to enter the password as console input.
 The remaining options and arguments for -authorize are described next.
 See Using the Command-line Tool to Manage Administrative Security for details.
 Note • (Linux only) If you supply a password directly on the command line you may need to escape some characters with a backslash in order to prevent the shell from interpreting them.
 The safest approach is to surround the whole password with single quotes, and backslash any single quote that is part of the password. [-users] Shows all current user accounts on the license server. [-users -create userName Creates a new user account: {userPassword -passwordConsoleInput} [roles]] • The userName and userPassword must meet the criteria specified in Credential Requirements.
 To avoid exposing the password as a command-line argument, you can use the -passwordConsoleInput option, which then issues a prompt to enter the password as console input.
 Roles are optional.
 If no role is specified, ROLE_READ is assigned by default.
 Valid roles include ROLE_READ, ROLE_RESERVATIONS, ROLE_ADMIN, ROLE_DROP_CLIENT, and ROLE_PRODUCER.
 Multiple roles can be combined using a plus sign (+) without any spaces in between (for example, ROLE_READ+ROLE_RESERVATIONS).
 See User Roles Defining Administrative Privileges for details.
 Note • (Linux only) If you supply a password directly on the command line you may need to escape some characters with a backslash in order to prevent the shell from interpreting them.
-The safest approach is to surround the whole password with single quotes, and
+The safest approach is to surround the whole password with single quotes, and backslash any single quote that is part of the password.

-Option Arguments Description -authorize adminName {adminPassword [-users -edit userName { password newPassword -passwordConsoleInput} Updates the password or role or both for the user account identified by userName . -passwordConsoleInput} (cont.)
-The password is not optic current password or, if ch new password (which mu in Credential Requirement To avoid exposing the pass argument, you can use th option, which then issues password as console input Assignment of new roles new roles are specified, to roles.
-If no roles are specified, to • The password is not optional.
+Option Arguments Description -authorize adminName {adminPassword - [-users -edit userName {password newPassword Updates the password or role or both for the user account identified by userName . -passwordConsoleInput} (cont.) -passwordConsoleInput} [newRoLes]] • The password is not optional.
 Enter either the user's current password or, if changing the password, the new password (which must meet the criteria listed in Credential Requirements).
 To avoid exposing the password as a command-line argument, you can use the -passwordConsoleInput option, which then issues a prompt to enter the password as console input. • Assignment of new roles is optional.
 If one or more new roles are specified, they replace all current roles.
 If no roles are specified, the user's current role assignment remains in effect.
 For information about roles, see User Roles Defining Administrative Privileges.
 Note • (Linux only) If you supply a password directly on the command line you may need to escape some characters with a backslash in order to prevent the shell from interpreting them.
 The safest approach is to surround the whole password with single quotes, and backslash any single quote that is part of the password. [-users -delete userName] Deletes the user account specified by userName [any options listed below] Authorizes your access, as needed, to operations specified by any of the options listed below.